orcc/orcc/eclipse/plugins/net.sf.orcc.backends/runtime/TTA/INSTRUCTIONS.md

 ## Simulate an execution

 If your application has been succesfully compiled, the execution of the system can be quickly evaluated thanks to a cycle-accurate simulator, called TTANetSim, included in TCE.
 TTANetSim allows two kinds of simulation :
+- First, you need to help the simulator to localize the native functions using the command ``export TCE_OSAL_PATH=path/to/libs/opset``.
 - The simulation of the whole platform, which can be launched by the command ``ttanetsim -n [PNDF file]`` with an optional input file ``-i [input file]``.
 - The simulation of a single processor in a standalone way, which can be launched by the command ``ttanetsim -n [PNDF file] -t [processor name]``, in order to evaluate the processor independantly.
 If the execution of the simulated processor depends on input tokens coming from another processor, then the FIFO channel can be simulated using the *trace* files, generated from the C backend, that have to be located in the ``trace/`` folder.